mborenstein-goodberry-nurse/Dnd-Notes/Omnomicon/Spells/Nondetection.md

 **Components**: V, S, M (a pinch of diamond dust worth 25 gp sprinkled over the target, which the spell consumes) **Duration**: 8 hours

 For the duration, you [[hide]] a target that you touch from divination magic.
 The target can be a willing creature or a place or an object no larger than **10 feet** in any dimension.
-The target can’t be targeted by any [[divination]] magic or perceived through magical scrying sensors.
+The target can’t be targeted by any [[Omnomicon/Spells/Lists/Divination]] magic or perceived through magical scrying sensors.

 **Spell Lists**. [[Bard Spells|Bard]], [[Ranger Spells|Ranger]], [[Wizard Spells|Wizard]]